alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/slides/20220119-linux-python.md

 The Shell is a textual interface that allows you to run programs at a low level, that is taking full advantage of the tools in a computer.

-The Shell is used via a **terminal**, which is installed by default in nearly all operating systems, and is a fundamental tool in Linux systemso
+The Shell is used via a **terminal**, which is installed by default in nearly all operating systems, and is a fundamental tool in Linux systems.

 --